Packing Steiner Trees: Packing Steiner Trees

+Finally, we will reverse the splits of the remaining edges to return to the original graph (see Figure \ref{bbfig5}).
+Every remaining edge $\hat{e}$ which is in our modified $\hat{G}$ but not $G$ was formed by splitting off a pair of edges $e, e'$ incident with $v$ with the property that neither $e$ nor $e'$ is incident with $w$.
+We reverse this operation by deleting $\hat{e}$ and adding back the edges $e$ and $e'$ to the graph $\hat{G}$.
+If $\hat{e}$ is not contained in any of the $\hat{G}_i$ graphs then we do not modify any of these graphs.
+Next suppose that $\hat{e}$ is in contained in $\hat{G}_j$.
+Temporarily let us modify $\hat{G}_j$ by deleting the edge $\hat{e}$ and adding both edges $e$ and $e'$.
+After this operation, the graph $\hat{G}_j - w$ will contain a cycle using either $e$ or $e'$ (since $\hat{G}_j$ already spanned $v$).
+Accordingly, we may delete one of $e$ or $e'$ from the graph $\hat{G}_j$ and still maintain properties (C1) and (C3).

-When this process terminates, we have arranged that $\hat{G} = G$ and that the graphs $G_1, \ldots, G_k$ give a solution to the original problem.
-This contradicts the assumption that $G$ is a counterexample, and thus completes the proof. $\Box$
+When the process terminates, the graph $\hat{G}$ will be equal to our original graph $G$.
+Furthermore, the vertex $v$ will be incident with at least $\frac{1}{2}( f(k) - 2k )\geq k$ edges which do not appear in any of the $\hat{G}_i$ graphs.
+It follows that these graphs $\hat{G}_1, \ldots, \hat{G}_k$ satisfy properties (C1)-(C4) thus giving a solution to the original problem.
+This contradicts the assumption that $G$ is a counterexample, completing the proof. $\Box$

 Now we shall, as promised, reduce our original problem for Lemma \ref{steiner_lem} to a new one on a smaller graph.
 To this end, we define the graph $G'$ to be the graph obtained from $G$ by deleting $w$ and every neighbour of $w$ contained in $V(G) \setminus T$ and then adding the edge set $D^{\circ}$ (see Figure \ref{figSpecialVertex}).
 The edges $D^{\circ}$ shall, in a way, represent the edges of $W_n^{\circ}$ that we removed.
-While we won't add any edges to $G'$ to represent the other edges we deleted, we keep track of those from $W_n^*$ by defining a set $D^*_i$ for every $1 \le i \le k$ as follows.
-If there exists $wv \in W^*_n$ with $\phi(wv) = i$ then we let $D^*_i = \{ v' v'' \}$ where $v' v'' \in D^*$ is the edge corresponding to $wv$ (so $N(v) = \{w,v',v''\}$) and otherwise we set $D^*_i = \emptyset$.
-So unless $D^*$ is empty, the collection of all nonempty sets $D^*_i$ forms a partition of $D^*$.
-Further, in $G'$, we will use the values $p_1(v),p_2(v), u_1(v), u_2(v)$ as defined above to keep track of the number of deleted edges coloured $\{1,2,\ldots k\}$ and coloured $0$, respectively, at each vertex $v\in T'$.
-In terms of the formulation of our new problem, a key quantity to keep track of, for each $v\in T'$, will be
+While we won't add any edges to $G'$ to represent the other edges we deleted, we keep track of those from $W_n^*$ by defining a set of edges (not appearing in $G'$) $D^*_i$ for every $1 \le i \le k$ as follows.
+If there exists $wv \in W^*_n$ with $\phi(wv) = i$ then we let $D^*_i = \{ v' v'' \}$, where $v' v'' \in D^*$ is the edge corresponding to $wv$ (so $N(v) = \{w,v',v''\}$) and otherwise we set $D^*_i = \emptyset$.
+So, the collection of all nonempty sets $D^*_i$ forms a partition of $D^*$.

-Note that by Lemma \ref{p1plusp2}, this quantity will always be positive.
-Its significance is made apparent in our reformulation below (and the reason for including the $-2$ will be made apparent in our main proof).
+We will use the previously defined values $p(v), q(v), u(v)$ to keep track of the number of deleted edges with nonzero and zero colours which were deleted in moving from $G$ to $G'$.
+Note that our definitions imply that every $v \in T'$ satisfies

+In the final solution every vertex in $T$ must be incident with at least $k$ edges which are not in any $G_i$ graph.
+In order to keep track of the number of edges in $G'$ which we will be permitted to use at a vertex, we introduce the following capacity function.